edgedb/edgedb/docs/edgeql/lexical.rst

     qident_first: <any character except "@">
     qident_rest: <any character>

-Quoted identifiers usually needed to represent module names that contain a dot (``.``) or to distinguish *names* from *reserved keywords* (for instance to allow referring to a link named "order" as ```order```).
+Quoted identifiers are usually needed to represent module names that contain a dot (``.``) or to distinguish *names* from *reserved keywords* (for instance to allow referring to a link named "order" as ```order```).